OpenNebula/docs/source/open_cluster_deployment/firecracker_node_deployment/firecracker_driver.rst

 microVM CPU usage
 --------------------------------------------------------------------------------

-There are three main limitation regarding CPU usage for microVM:
+There are two main limitation regarding CPU usage for microVM:

 - OpenNebula deploys microVMs by using `Firecracker's Jailer <https://github.com/firecracker-microvm/firecracker/blob/master/docs/jailer.md>`__.
 The `jailer` takes care of increasing the security and isolation of the microVM and is the Firecracker recommended way for deploying microVMs in production environments.
 The jailer force the microVM to be isolated in a NUMA node, OpenNebula takes care of evenly distribute microVMs among the available NUMA nodes.
 One of the following policies can be selected in ``/var/lib/one/remotes/etc/vmm/firecracker/firecrackerrc``: